nph278/integral/README.md

 ## Note about the old interpreter

-The old interpreter by A-ee can be found in the [`old` tag](https://github.com/nph278/integral/releases/tag/old).
+The old interpreter source code by A-ee can be found in the [`old` tag](https://github.com/nph278/integral/releases/tag/old).